Cosmological models with asymmetric quantum bounces: De Broglie-Bohm quantization of the mini-superspace Friedmann model

 where N is the lapse function of the ADM formalism.
-Applying the canonical quantization procedure, and taking into account a particular choice of the factor ordering in $a$ in order to obtain a Schr\"{o}dinger equation covariant under field redefinitions, we arrive at the following Wheeler-DeWitt equation:
+Applying the Dirac quantization procedure for constrained systems, where the wave function is annihilated by the the constraint operator, $\hat{H_0}\Psi=0$, and taking into account a particular choice of the factor ordering \cite{Halliwell}, which leads to a Schr\"{o}dinger equation with a covariant Laplacian under redefinitions of $a$, we arrive at the following Wheeler-DeWitt equation:

 Performing the variable transformation given by

 we obtain